isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Planning for Activities.md

 your activity.
 Remember to:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Consult your school leaders and PSG partnership teacher-in-charge to ensure
+<p>Consult your school leaders and partnership teacher-in-charge to ensure
 alignment and maximise the impact of your efforts;</p>
 </li>
 <li>